abelsj60/my-site/app/data/the-story/story-chapter-four.md

 number: 4
 ---

-The boy left his window open one warm night.
+One warm night, the boy's window was open.
 With a woosh, a pixie flew inside.

 She smiled down at the sleeping boy.